 Many businesses may seem totally safe and uncomplicated to you and me.
-However, some of these businesses can often be considered a High-Risk business type by sponsoring banks and credit card processing companies.
-Learn the ins and outs of High-Risk Merchant Account Rates & Fees.
-Learn why a chargeback can be your worst enemy.
-High-Risk Merchant Account Rates and Fees are determined by Region, Processing History, Business Type, Volume Processed, Chargeback Percentages and more.
-Help insure you are making the best decision when choosing a High-Risk Merchant Solution for your High-Risk Business.
+However, some of these business types can often be considered high-risk by sponsoring banks and credit card processing companies.
+A better understanding of high-risk merchant account fees when entering into a merchant agreement will go a long way.
+High-risk merchant account fees and rates are determined by region, processing history, chargeback percentages, business type, and credit card volume processed.
+Learn why a chargeback can be your worst enemy and help ensure you are making the best decision when choosing a high-risk merchant solution for your higher-risk business model.

-You may also be surprised to learn that old-fashioned brick and mortar furniture stores are also considered High-Risk!
-Read on to find out why these merchants business types pay higher merchant account rates & fees.
+However, you may also be surprised to learn that old-fashioned brick-and-mortar furniture stores are also considered high-risk!
+Read on to find out why these merchants’ business types pay higher merchant account rates & fees.

 Why are Processing Costs Greater for High-Risk Merchant Accounts?

-Additionally, credit card processing acquirer’s that are allow merchants to have too many chargeback’s can eventually lose their ability to service their merchants overall.
-Heavy fines are often imposed and sponsoring banks simply will no longer risk doing business with processors that take on these riskier business types.
+Additionally, credit card processing acquirers that allow merchants to have too many chargebacks can eventually lose their ability to service their merchants overall.
+Heavy fines are often imposed, and sponsoring banks simply will no longer risk doing business with processors that take on these riskier business types.
 Proper management and loss prevention procedures have to be in place.
-Special teams are assigned to help mitigate any potential losses that might follow when approving these High-Risk Merchants Business types.
+Special teams are assigned to help mitigate any potential losses that might follow when approving these high-risk Industry types.

-What Percentage Rate, Monthly Fees and Charges will I pay for a High-Risk Merchant Account?
+What Percentage Rate, Monthly Processing Fees and Charges will I pay for a High-Risk Merchant Account?

 Unfortunately, there is no straight answer to what you will pay.
-It really depends on what overall terms and conditions a service provider offers you.
-However, you can usually expect costs to be an additional 2% to 5% more than for a low-risk merchant on average.
+It really depends on what overall terms and conditions you are offered and accept.
+However, you can usually expect costs to be an additional 2% to 5% more on average, than for a low-risk merchant account.

-8 Basic Elements of what you can expect to pay for a High-Risk Merchant Account
+8 Basic Elements of What You Can Expect to Pay for High-Risk Merchant Account Fees

-- Interchange-Plus Pricing – The card processor adds a fixed percentage (e.g. $0.35-2.00%) to every cost associated with that particular card type being processed.
-This being the buy-rate percentage paid to the card networks (e.g. 2.0%-3.5%).
+- Interchange Plus Pricing – The card processor adds a fixed percentage (e.g., $0.35-2.00% BPS) to every cost associated with that particular card type being processed.
+Interchange is the buy-rate percentage paid to the card networks (e.g., 2.0%-3.5%).

-- Tiered Pricing – The most common pricing structure for a very high-risk merchant.
-This pricing consists of tiers such as qualified, mid-qualified and non-qualified, all with different percentage rates.
+- Tiered Pricing – A common pricing structure for lower volume, very high-risk merchants.
+This pricing consists of tiers such as qualified, mid-qualified, and non-qualified, all with different percentage rates.

 - Early Termination Fee (ETF) – This applies if you want to exit from your contract early.
 Pay particular attention to this cost because sometimes it can be quite large and catch you off guard, especially if you are not processing volume.